2022 Ekiti State gubernatorial election: Background

 Ekiti State is a small, Yoruba-majority southwestern state with vast natural areas but facing an underdeveloped yet vital agricultural sector, high unemployment, and rising debt.
 The state also has to contend with insecurity with abated, but still present, conflict between herders and farmers in the state's rural areas.

 Politically, Fayemi's 2018 victory was a forerunner of the state's movement in the 2019 elections with the federal elections being categorized by a massive swing to the APC as its presidential nominee Muhammadu Buhari won the state back after the PDP had won it in 2015.
 Legislatively the APC also gained ground, winning all two Senate seats, all six House of Representatives seats, and control of the House of Assembly.

 Ahead of Fayemi's term, his policy focuses included education, healthcare, infrastructure, mineral resources, and agriculture development.
 In terms of his performance, Fayemi was commended for taking steps towards fighting climate change and preserving the environment but was criticized for a poor response to the killing of protesting students by his wife's security detail, denying constitutionally-guaranteed local government autonomy, and threatening to illegally dismiss striking health workers.

 Primary elections

-The primaries, along with any potential challenges to primary results, are scheduled for between January 4 to 29.
+The primaries, along with any potential challenges to primary results, are scheduled for between 4 and 29 January.
 According to some candidates and community leaders under the group Ekiti South Agenda Forum, an informal zoning gentlemen's agreement sets the Ekiti South Senatorial District to have the next governor as since the 1999 return of democracy, all Ekiti governors have come from either the Ekiti Central or Ekiti North Senatorial Districts.
 However, neither major party closed their primaries to non-Southerners or ended up nominating a Southerner.